gemc/home/README.md

 ### Asciinema recording:

-Remember to load the environment in .zshrc cause asciinema starts a new shell.
+Remember to load the environment .
-Remember to set the prompt to $:

-PROMPT='$ '

-Remember to use the same version of module load as it is in the container.

-asciinema rec -t title
+ ./asciinema-rec_script script_name.sh

+asciinema upload script_name.sh.cast

-then login into asciinema.org to get the embed code - add
+then login into asciinema.org to get the embed the player - add

 `data-autoplay="true" data-loop="true"`